rsmp-nordic/rsmp_sxl_traffic_lights/docs/_sources/traffic_data.rst.txt

 Traffic data (S0201-S0208) needs additional requirements in order to work correctly.

+- The supervision system uses **StatusSubscribe** and **StatusUpdate** to continuously receive traffic data from the TLC using subscriptions.

+- **starttime** is the time stamp of start of measuring.
+  E.g. if a subscription update is sent at 15:05 using a subscription update rate of 300 (5 minutes), **starttime** would be set to 15.00 and **vehicles** (S0201) would contain the number of vehicles between 15:00 and 15:05.

 - Traffic counting must be made at even time intervals.
   For instance; if **updateRate=300** (every 5 minutes) is set at the status subscription, the traffic counter must start at 15:00:00,